SNARKChain: Proof-of-Useful-Work Blockchain Consensus with General-Purpose SNARK Marketplace: Proposed Approach

-\paragraph{\textbf{(C) Reducing Wasted Work -- Adjusting Lottery Odds.}} To slightly decrease the amount of wasted work, one could implement a slight advantage in lottery odds for miners that have performed more useful work (constructed a proof chain with more accumulated work) within the current block round.
+To slightly decrease the amount of wasted work, one could implement a slight advantage in lottery odds for miners that have performed more useful work (constructed a proof chain with more accumulated work) within the current block round.
 This can be achieved by introducing an additional term into the lottery winning function that accounts for the sum of the complexities of all generated proofs in the currently produced block, where the influence of this term can be adjusted using the constant~$\psi \in [0; 1]$:

-\paragraph{\textbf{Shortcomings.}} Intuitively, this alteration provides a disproportionate advantage to the stronger miners that are able to produce stronger chains within a single block window, thereby increasing centralization (see $\mathbf{H_3}$ in \autoref{sec:eval}).
+\textit{\textbf{Shortcomings:}} Intuitively, this alteration provides a disproportionate advantage to the stronger miners who can produce stronger chains within a single block window, thereby increasing centralization (see $\mathbf{H_3}$ in \autoref{sec:eval}).